-CNMD researchers focus on the development, pathophysiology, diagnostic investigations and therapies of disorders of the motor neuron, peripheral nerves, neuromuscular junction and muscle.
+CNMD researchers study the development, pathophysiology, diagnosis and treatment of disorders of the motor neuron, peripheral nerves, neuromuscular junction and muscle.

-Specific targeted diseases within CNMD include amyotrophic lateral sclerosis (ALS), spinal muscular atrophy (SMA), peripheral neuropathies such as Charcot Marie Tooth (CMT) and Guillain-Barré Syndrome (GBS), myasthenia gravis and disorders of neuromuscular transmission, muscle diseases such as myotonic (DM1) and Duchenne muscular dystrophy (DMD), channelopathies and inflammatory myopathies.
-A central focus of all three themes is the CNMD commitment to increasing public awareness of neuromuscular disease and research, through the establishment of strong ties to local patient outreach and other community groups.
+Diseases studied by the CNMD include amyotrophic lateral sclerosis (ALS), spinal muscular atrophy (SMA), peripheral neuropathies such as Charcot Marie Tooth (CMT) and Guillain-Barré Syndrome (GBS), myasthenia gravis and disorders of neuromuscular transmission, muscle diseases such as myotonic dystrophy (DM1) and Duchenne muscular dystrophy (DMD), channelopathies, inflammatory myopathies, and mitochondrial myopathies.
+A central focus of all three themes is the CNMD’s commitment to increasing public awareness of neuromuscular disease and research, through the establishment of strong ties to local patient outreach and other community groups.

-Given the current areas of basic and clinical CNMD expertise, we identified three broad overarching themes for the Éric Poulin Centre for Neuromuscular Disease.
+Given the current areas of basic and clinical CNMD expertise, the Éric Poulin Centre for Neuromuscular Disease’s research is based around three main themes.

-• Advance our understanding of the molecular biology of neuromuscular disease in the anterior horn cell, peripheral nerve, neuromuscular junction and muscle.
+• Advance our understanding of the molecular biology of NMD in the motor neuron, peripheral nerve, neuromuscular junction and muscle.

-• Uncover the etiology of NMD, ranging from genetic (known and novel genes) to acquired/autoimmune pathophysiological basis of the disease state.
+• Uncover the etiology of NMD, ranging from genetic causes to acquired and autoimmune disease mechanisms.

-• Elucidate the signaling pathways governing stem and progenitor cell maintenance and differentiation, and cascades controlling expression of compensatory genes and proteins in order to exploit this new knowledge and develop novel regenerative and small molecule therapies for treatment of NMD.
+• Elucidate the signaling pathways governing stem and progenitor cell differentiation and the cascades controlling compensatory gene expression to help develop novel therapies for the treatment of NMD.

 • Develop and test novel, “rescued” or repurposed FDA-approved compounds as potential therapies for NMD.